SDP-Rock-Paper-Scissors/RockPaperScissors/docs/ML_PIPELINE.md

 ### 2. Pose estimation

 A second approach would be to get the pose of the hand and deduce if a rock, paper or scissor is shown.
 Media Pipe provoides such a [model](https://google.github.io/mediapipe/solutions/hands), specificly made for mobile usage.
 The challange for this approach is to map the pose to the three possible symbols.
 This could either be done with a second NN or hard coded.

+## Implementation

+Most of the implementation has been adapted from the the android [example app](https://github.com/googlesamples/mlkit).
+Parts which were not used have been removed.